rabbitsf/yyPlayer/README.md

 #### Playing Media
 1. Tap a folder to view its contents
 2. Tap an audio file (🎵) or video file (🎬) to start playing
-3. **Audio files** open the audio player with album art visualization
+3. **Audio files** open the audio player with stunning circular equalizer visualization
 4. **Video files** open the video player with embedded video display
 5. Use the player controls:
    - **Play/Pause** (large center button)